 14. Literatai Street

-Literatai Street is a cute little street in the Old Town that doubles as an open-air gallery.
+Literatai Street is one of the most photogenic locations on our free self-guided Vilnius walking tour.
+It is a cute little street in the Old Town that doubles as an open-air gallery.
 It was designed in 2008 and pays homage to local and foreign poets and writers with connections to Lithuania through funky paintings, sculptures, and mixed media art.